What Should You Do After an Aviation Crash?

 - If you have a phone or other camera, take photographs and video of the crash site, but only if it is safe to do so.
 Also, take pictures or videos of your injuries.
 Good photographic documentation of the crash scene often yields essential clues that help the National Transportation Safety Board (NTSB), the Federal Aviation Administration (FAA), your lawyer, and other investigators determine what happened.

-Following the Aviation Accident:
+Following the Aviation Crash:

 - Be sure to follow your doctor’s recommended treatment plans for your injuries, and make sure you keep your follow-up appointments.
 Your medical records will factor heavily into your claim and the amount of compensation you may receive for your injuries.
 Also, be sure to avoid any activities that can worsen your injuries.